emitter-io/emitter/README.md

 go get -u github.com/emitter-io/emitter && emitter
 ```

+### Get License
-Both commands above start a new server and if no configuration or environment variables were supplied, it will print out a message similar to the message below once the server has started:
+Both commands above start a new server and if no configuration or environment variables were supplied, it will print out a message(or you could find it in the docker log) similar to the message below once the server has started :

 ```shell
 [service] unable to find a license, make sure 'license' value is set in the config file or EMITTER_LICENSE environment variable